AmeliaCMU/AmeliaInference/README.md

 ## Overview

-AmeliaInference is a repository that contains the code to run the inference of the Amelia Framework.
-This repository is part of the Amelia Framework, a framework to generate and evaluate synthetic data for the task of object detection in indoor scenes.
+AmeliaInference is a repository that contains the code to run the Amelia Framework.
+It is a framework that allows to run tests on the amelia dataset based on th hydra library, allowing to run tests with different configurations and dataloaders.

 ## Pre-requisites